beenotung/personal-search-engine/README.md

 - Personalized data sample
 - You have full control over the database and searching logics
 - Support multiple search logics (and, or, not, brackets)
-- No 3rd-party tracker nor pushed advertisement
+- No 3rd-party tracking nor pushed advertisement

 ## Installation